|Satisfactory Academic Progress Policy|

-Satisfactory academic progress for financial aid eligibility is evaluated separately from the institution’s academic policies.
-Students who fail to maintain satisfactory academic progress will have their Title IV Federal financial aid eligibility suspended.
+Satisfactory progress involves a measurement of students' performance through grade point average (qualitatively) and by pace of progression (quantitatively) through completion rate and maximum attempted credits.
+Satisfactory academic progress for financial aid eligibility is evaluated separately from USF's academic policies.
+Students who fail to maintain satisfactory academic progress can expect to have their financial aid suspended.

-A student must maintain ALL THREE STANDARDS listed below in order to remain eligible for Federal Title IV financial aid.
+All students must maintain ALL THREE STANDARDS listed below in order to remain eligible for Title IV federal financial aid.

 Appeal Process of Financial Aid Suspension